PRELIMINARY PROGRAMME

 • NEW TECHNOLOGIES

-Melanie Stenzel and Marcel Hagymási are with TANIOBIS GmbH
+Marcel Hagymási is with TANIOBIS GmbH

 Harald Haberer is with hd mechanic GmbH